BaldPolnareff/ESR/ESR.md

 Considering the lack of data and the fact that the operating system and software already use part of the main storage (and might require more in the future), taking into consideration that, depending on the file system, read/write performance can degrade when a drive is close to being full, an extra 30% margin has been added, resulting in a 137 GB maximum daily requirement, which will be backed up in the NAS and transferred to OSIRIS-REx, once in LOS again.

+## Velocity budget

+The ΔV has been estimated to be 0.68 m/s, taking four contributions into account:

++ Changes in operative orbit, including orbit insertion maneuvers, the three Hohmanns maneuvers used to reduce orbital altitude and station-keeping maneuvers, assuming a 5% margin of error

++ Landing maneuvers, whose intrinsecally higher uncertainty required a 10% margin

++ Attitude control, including velocity budgets for 15 cycles of reaction wheels' desaturation, calculated by taking disturbances and thrusters features into consideration.
+Given the attitude control has the highest uncertainty, a margin of 100% has been assumed

+All the margins are compliant to ESA Margin Philosophy.

 ## Structures